What are Kubernetes deployment tools?

 Key features of Spinnaker:

-- Multi-cloud deployment: Supports deployments to multiple cloud environments, including Kubernetes, AWS, Google Cloud, and Azure.
+- Multi-cloud deployment management: Supports deployments to multiple cloud providers including Kubernetes, AWS, Google Cloud, Azure, and Cloud Foundry.

 7. Kargo